moay/php-fints-database/README.md

 $banks = moay\FintsDatabase\FintsDatabase::search('12030000');
 $banks = moay\FintsDatabase\FintsDatabase::search('120 300 00');
 $banks = moay\FintsDatabase\FintsDatabase::search('120-300-00');

-You will allways get an array of banks that match your query
 ```

+You will allways get an array of banks that match your query.

 #### Getting bank details